Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 You must used sterilised and hot jars for this, otherwise you risk the jam cracking the pots.
 Sterilisation is important to stop bacteria and moulds spoiling the jam.

 You can sterilise with sterilising fluid or you can just boil the jars in hot water in a pan for a few minutes.
 It is best to lift the jars off the surface of the pan with a trivet.
-Alternatively, clean the jars thoroughly and then heat them in a medium oven for about twenty minutes.
-This is easiest because you don't have to dry the jars - risking contamination as you do so.
+Dry them thoroughly before adding the jam.

 If for any reason you do use cold jars, always put a metal spoon into the jar to transfer some of the heat from the jam.
 If you don't do this you risk the jar cracking from the sudden change in temperature.